RairuuDesu/RairuuDesu/README.md

 Hi hi~

-I'm just a high school dumbsht who knows how to code.
+I'm a dumbass with a keyboard.

 Please send help